sellorm/awesome-blogdown/README.md

 ## The List

-The following is a list of websites built using blogdown

 [yihui.name](https://yihui.name/) | Yihui Xie, software engineer at [RStudio](https://www.rstudio.com), author of Knitr, bookdown, blogdown and others

 [blog.sellorm.com](http://blog.sellorm.com) | Data Engineering, R in Production, Technology stuff.